 - Anna’s detective work is compelling to read, it works well and flows nicely. — JA

-- I like the plotting and the way things are getting more dicey for Anna. — DG
+- I like the plotting and the way things are getting more dicey for Anna.
+Reads like butter. — DG

-If all goes as planned, expect to find Her Own Devices in bookstores and online toward the end of this year.
-Stay informed about it and enjoy interesting literary content by subscribing to Perfidy Press Pronouncements, our entertaining monthly newsletter.
-There’s no obligation and you can unsubscribe from any issue you receive with a single click.
-We keep all email addresses strictly private.
+Stay informed about its random walk to publication and enjoy updates on it and more by subscribing to Perfidy Press Provocations, our entertaining quisi-monthly newsletter.
+There’s no obligation and you can unsubscribe with a single click.
+We keep all email addresses strictly private and respect your privacy and intelligence.